- June 15, 2020 - Last student day and last day to request a course and/or level change for all courses for the 2020 - 2021 school year.

 - February 7, 2021 - Final day to withdraw from a second semester course without having it appear on the student’s transcript.

 - March 13, 2021 - Final day to withdraw from a second semester course with a “WP” or “WF.”

 Students may audit courses offered at Harriton High School or Lower Merion High School on a space-available basis.
 Auditing courses can provide students with an opportunity to explore an area of interest.
 The student must submit a written request and obtain written approval from the counselor, assistant principal, and course teacher prior to beginning the course.

 Credit Earned as a Result of Receiving Tutoring

 The Lower Merion School District does not award credit for study under the direction of private tutors.
-However, homebound students may receive individual instruction by District-approved tutors and earn credit for such instruction with the approval of the Superintendent.
+However, students receiving homebound instruction by District-approved tutors may earn credit for such instruction with the approval of the Superintendent.

 Lower Merion School District Summer School Program

-Each summer, Lower Merion School District offers a summer school experience that provides two basic opportunities for students:
+Each summer, Lower Merion School District offers a summer school experience that provides two basic opportunities for students in select courses: